-Twisting Stunt
+135. Twisting Stunt

 Any twisting transition involving a top person and a base(s).
 The degree of twist is generally determined by the total continuous rotation(s) of the top person's hips in relation to the performance surface.
-Twisting will be measured by using both the "Vertical Axis" (head-to-toe) and "Horizontal Axis" (through belly button in an nonupright position).
+Twisting will be measured by using eading - Glossary of Terms both the "Vertical Axis" (head-to-toe) and "Horizontal Axis" (through belly button in a non-upright position).
 Simultaneous rotation on the Vertical and Horizontal axes should be considered separately, not cumulatively, when determining the degree of twist.
 A dip by the bases and/or change in direction of the twisting rotation starts a new transition.